culvertsoft/mgen/index.md

 Welcome to the MGen project page!

-MGen is a toolkit for serializing, analyzing and modifying polymorphic objects, by using generated visitor methods, in a way that is generic, storage format agnostic and backwards compatible.
+MGen is a toolkit for serializing, analyzing and modifying polymorphic objects through generic visitor methods, in a way that is storage format agnostic and backwards compatible.

 E.g. using MGen for c++ object serialization can look like this: